-What To Do After A Theft
+Stolen Car: What To Do After an Auto Theft

 We're here to help.

-According to the Federal Bureau of Investigation (FBI), in 2011 there were an estimated 717,373 motor vehicle thefts, costing $4.3 billion nationally.
-These statistics show a 3.3 percent decline in the nation's theft rate, averaging one motor vehicle theft every 44.1 seconds.
 While vehicle theft is a very upsetting experience, GEICO is here to help you every step of the way.
 Below is a detailed guide on reporting a car theft and how to get back in the driver's seat.

 Call the police as soon as possible.